Psychology Faculty and Staff

 Smith Science 217G | 843-349-2276 | email@example.com

 William E. Hills earned a Ph.D.
-(1987) and a Master of Science (1982) from the University of Georgia, and a master’s degree in social work (1993).
-He teaches courses in introductory psychology, gerontology, and history and systems of psychology, and he is currently the director of CCU's bachelor's certificate program in gerontology.
-His research interests are focused in the area of gerontology, and he has recently returned after spending a semester teaching and speaking on topics of gerontology in Russia.
+(1987) and a Master of Science (1982) from the University of Georgia, and holds a master’s degree and license to practice in Social Work (1993) from the University of South Carolina.
+He teaches courses in introductory psychology, gerontology, and history and systems of psychology, and his research interests are focused in the area of gerontology.
+He has taught gerontology on a Fulbright Scholarship and conducted US-Russia Peer-to-Peer Dialogue grant-funded research in Russia, and he maintains a working relationship with a Moscow-based physician who provides home-based medical services for pensioners and older adults in Russia identified as Victims of Repression.
+Hills will spend spring 2019 in Poland teaching gerontology on a Fulbright Scholarship at the Medical University of Lublin.

 |Christine Hodges, Teaching Associate